Milwaukee: Growth and immigration

-Milwaukee's German element is still strongly present today.
-The city celebrates its German culture by annually hosting a German Fest in July and an Oktoberfest in October.
+Schurz was referring to the various clubs and societies Germans developed in Milwaukee.
+The American Turners established its own Normal College for teachers of physical education and the German-English Academy.
+Milwaukee's German element is still strongly present; the city celebrates its German culture by annually hosting a German Fest in July and an Oktoberfest in October.
 Milwaukee boasts a number of German restaurants, as well as a traditional German beer hall.
 A German language immersion school is offered for children in grades K–5.